usmanyunusov/nano-staged/README.md

    }
    ```

-5. Run the CLI script to update the git hooks with the commands from the config.
+   Run the CLI script to update the git hooks with the commands from the config

    ```terminal
    npx simple-git-hooks